Culcheth: Transport

 Culcheth has main road links into Warrington (A574), and the M62 motorway into Liverpool and Manchester.
 It is also accessible via Common Lane (the B5207 from Lowton), linking to the A580 East Lancashire Road, and Holcroft Lane (the B5212) which meets the A57 Warrington-Manchester road near Warburton Toll Bridge.

 Warrington's Own Buses operate bus services through the village centre.

+Site of the former Culcheth Railway Station, now the main entrance to Culcheth Linear Park accessible from Wigshaw Lane.

-Between 1884 and 1964, Culcheth was served by two railway stations on the Great Central Railway (GCR) line from Manchester Central between Glazebrook and Wigan Central railway station.
-These have been turned into Culcheth Linear Park, with the park's HQ situated on top of Culcheth station's foundations.
+Between 1884 and 1964, Culcheth was served by three railway stations on the Great Central Railway (GCR) line from Manchester Central between Glazebrook and Wigan Central railway station.
+The station names were Kenyon Junction, Culcheth and Newchurch Halt respectively.
+All were affected by the Beeching cuts, either directly or as a result of the closing of connecting lines.
+Like many parts of the country, this left the village without any rail access, a phenomenon believed to affect places in multiple negative ways.
+The line between the stations has since been turned into Culcheth Linear Park, with the park's HQ situated on top of Culcheth station's foundations.

 The nearest operating railway stations are at Birchwood and Glazebrook, both on the line from Liverpool Lime Street to Manchester Piccadilly.

 Economy

 The science and business parks at nearby Birchwood employ around 5,000 people.
 The Taylor Industrial Estate / Taylor Business Park provides rented premises and facilities to many small and medium-sized businesses on the outskirts of the village on the road between Culcheth and Risley.

 There are two supermarkets in the village centre as well as a wide range of smaller specialist shops.
 There is also CPS shopping centre which is located in the centre of Culcheth village, and has been home to a wide variety of small independent shops for more than 50 years.